ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Supporting Diff Queries # {#sec-trl-endpoint-supporting-diff-queries}

-If the AS supports diff queries, it is able to transfer a list of diff entries, as a series of TRL updates.
-That is, when replying to a diff query performed by a requester, the AS specifies the most recent updates to the subset of the TRL pertaining to that requester.
+If the AS supports diff queries, it is able to transfer a list of diff entries, each of which is related to one update occurred to the TRL (see {{sec-trl-endpoint}}).
+That is, when replying to a diff query performed by a requester, the AS specifies the diff entries related to the most recent TRL updates pertaining to the requester.

-The following defines how the AS builds and maintains consistent histories of TRL updates for each registered device and administrator, hereafter referred to as requesters.
+The following defines how the AS builds and maintains an ordered list of diff entries, for each registered device and administrator, hereafter referred to as requesters.
+In particular, a requester's diff entry associated with a TRL update contains a set of token hashes pertaining to that requester, which were added to the TRL or removed from the TRL at that update.

 The AS defines the single, constant positive integer MAX\_N >= 1.
-For each requester, the AS maintains an update collection of maximum MAX\_N series items.
-For each requester, the AS MUST keep track of the MAX\_N most recent updates to the subset of the TRL that pertains to the requester.
+For each requester, the AS maintains an update collection of maximum MAX\_N series items, each of which is a diff entry.
+For each requester, the AS MUST keep track of the MAX\_N most recent TRL updates pertaining to the requester.
 If the AS supports diff queries, the AS MUST provide requesters with the value of MAX\_N, upon their registration (see {{sec-registration}}).

 The series items in the update collection MUST be strictly ordered in a chronological fashion.
 That is, at any point in time, the current first series item is the one least recently added to the update collection and still retained by the AS, while the current last series item is the one most recently added to the update collection.
 The particular method used to achieve this is implementation-specific.